vuejs/v2.vuejs.org/src/v2/guide/instance.md

 vm.a === data.a // -> true

-// affecter la propriété affecte également la donnée originale vm.a = 2
+// assigner la propriété affecte également la donnée originale vm.a = 2
 data.a // -> 2